elm-fluent/elm-fluent/docs/installation.rst

 Elm 0.19 has added restrictions that make it harder to use third party packages with native code, so for the time being there is no easy way to install the required dependencies with Elm 0.19.

+Hopefully for Elm 0.19 we will have official ``Intl`` wrappers of some kind soon.
+It will probably not be too hard to adapt the elm-fluent compiler to depend on those libraries instead.
+This will likely mean some changes to user code, but possibly just types/imports.

+It is hoped that this project will provide feedback/prototyping that will help to shape a useful set of ``Intl`` wrappers for package.elm-lang.org.